kylemacfarlane/zplgrf/README.rst

 Dependencies
 ============

 Normal installation should handle regular Python dependencies but this project also requires Ghostscript (gs) to be installed.

-Newer versions of gs are recommended as rotating PDFs doesn't work properly with some of the old versions of gs many distros still come with.
+I would recommend installing the newest version of Ghostscript.
+The tests fail due to slight rendering differences on old versions and the current center of pixel implementation isn't compatible with 9.22-9.26.

 Using the Python API